 About The Doane Observatory

-The Doane Observatory is open periodically for safe, daytime telescope views of the Sun from 10:00 am to 1:00 pm on Mondays, Fridays, Saturdays, and Sundays.
-Please inquire at the Box Office when you arrive at the Adler to find out if the Observatory is open that particular day.
-Because use of the Observatory is highly dependent on weather conditions and volunteer schedules, this daily schedule may change, at the last minute, without advance notice.
+The Doane is open to the public periodically for safe, daytime telescope views of the Sun.
+We suggest inquiring at the Box Office when you arrive at the Adler to find out if the Observatory is open on the day of your visit.

 While the Observatory is open periodically during daytime hours, Doane at Dusk offers visitors a unique opportunity to see a variety of celestial objects, like Jupiter or Saturn, with nighttime telescope viewing.
 These events are offered throughout the year and are FREE to the public!

 Often during evening events, the Doane Observatory is open for viewing or ticketed tours.
 These events include Adler After Dark, Family After Dark, and Members’ Night.
 Unsure if the Doane is open during the event you’re attending?
 Just ask an Adler staff member (in the blue shirts)!

 Visiting the Doane